python Task¶

 The above example showcases the key elements to a python task:

-• parameters to task: we can pass parameters sources, outputs and parents which are either lists of table names or a single table name.
+task: we can pass parameterssources,outputsandparentswhich are either lists of table names or a single table name.
 This allows SAYN define the task dependencies.
-We can also pass a value for on_fail and tags.
+We can also pass a value foron_failandtags. - function name: the name of the function (

-• function parameters: arguments to the function have special meaning and so the names need to be respected:
+example_taskhere) will be the name of the task.
+We can use this name with-tto execute this task only for example. - function parameters: arguments to the function have special meaning and so the names need to be respected:

 Python decorators

 Decorators in python are used to modify the behaviour of a function.
-It can be a bit daunting to understand when we first encounter them but for the purpose of SAYN all you need to know is that @task turns a standard python function into a SAYN task which can assess useful properties via arguments.
-There are many resources online describing how decorators work, for example this.
+It can be a bit daunting to understand when we first encounter them but for the purpose of SAYN all you need to know is that @task turns a standard python

 Given the code above, this task will:

-• Depend on (execute after) the tasks that produce logs.another_table since we added the sources argument to the decorator.
+- Depend on (execute after) the tasks that produce

-• Be the parent of (execute before) any task reading from logs.api_table since we added the outputs argument to the decorator.
+logs.another_tablesince we added thesourcesargument to the decorator. - Be the parent of (execute before) any task reading from

-• Get the compiled value of logs.another_table and logs.api_table and keep in 2 variables.
-For details on database objects compilation make sure you check the database objects page.
+logs.another_tableandlogs.api_tableand keep in 2 variables.
+For details on database objects compilation make sure you check the database objects page. - Execute a create table statement using the tables above on the database called

-Advanced python Task Definition With Classes
+Advanced python Task Definition With Classes¶

 The second model for defining python tasks is through classes.
 When using this model we get an opportunity to:

-• do validation before the task is executed by overloading the setup method, which is useful as a way to alert early during the execution that something is incorrectly defined rather than waiting for the task to fail.
+setupmethod, which is useful as a way to alert early during the execution that something is incorrectly defined rather than waiting for the task to fail. - define more complex dependencies than

-• implement code for the compile stage allowing for more early stage indication of problems.
+compilestage allowing for more early stage indication of problems.

 A python task using classes is defined as follows: